fatman2021/AMOSProfessional/AMOS/README.md

 # Reporting issues
 Don't forget that Amos Professional X is a project currently under development.
 Due to this fact, it is not yet finished and some problems may happen when using it.
 If you encounter a bug, an issue, you can send me an email directly to cordierfr(at)wanadoo(dot)fr and I'll try to fix if.
 Don't forget to provide in the message, a small .AMOS sample with all required files to reproduce the issue you've found.

+# DonationWare project :
+If you want to support the project, you can make a donation to my paypal account using my paypal me link : https://www.paypal.me/AmiDARK75
+You can add a message saying if you want your name to appear in the website and credits/thanks of Amos Professional X official upcoming readme file, or if you prefer remaining private.

 Regards, Frederic Aka AmiDARK